Skip to content

 Review our complete editorial policies here.

-When I signed up for Talkiatry, I took a 10-minute assessment to determine my eligibility, entering my insurance details.
+When I signed up for Talkiatry, I took a 10-minute assessment to determine my eligibility and enter my insurance details.
 This allowed me to schedule a quick call with a care coordinator for the following day.
 We discussed my background, why I was seeking services, and some of my preferences for a provider.
 After a brief hold, the coordinator returned and apologized that there were no appointments available for over two weeks.

 Despite the relatively long wait, I was excited that my insurance was in-network.
-When the time came, I joined my session via my cellphone.
-I didn’t experience any technical issues, and Talkiatry made it easy by texting me a link directly.
+When it was time for my session, Talkiatry made it easy by texting me a link to join directly.
 While I was joining my session, the system asked a few questions, such as what I was hoping to achieve with psychiatry and whether I was experiencing suicidal thoughts.
 Right before I entered the virtual waiting room, I entered some vital signs including my height, weight, and blood pressure.

 Screenshot of disorders that Talkiatry treats